Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Details on Numerical Experiments

 where $P_{\bm{\varepsilon}}$ is a spherical Gaussian distribution $\mathcal{N}(\bm{0},\bm{I}_n)$, i.e., $\sigma=1$, and $P_{\bm{X}}$ corresponds to $\mathcal{N}(\bm{0},\bm{\Sigma})$.
 We consider two settings for the design matrix $\bm{X}$: in the first setting, independent features with $\bm{\Sigma} = \bm{I}_d$ are used, whereas the second setting investigates correlated features drawn from a multivariate Gaussian with Toeplitz power covariance structure, i.e., $\bm{\Sigma}_{i,j} \triangleq \rho^{|i-j|}$ with correlation $\rho=0.5$.
 The $s$ informative signals' indices are randomly assigned in each simulation.
 To optimize the $\ell_1$, SCAD, and MCP regularized problems, we choose a specialized routine based on the Convex-Concave Procedure and the Modified Local Quadratic Approximation implemented in the \texttt{ncpen} \textsf{R} package \citep{kim2021unified}.\footnote{We also performed experiments with more widespread coordinate descent algorithms implemented in the \texttt{glmnet} \citep{friedman2010regularization} and \texttt{ncvreg} \citep{breheny2011coordinate} packages with qualitatively identical results.} \hphantom{0.1cm}

 \textbf{Variable selection}\, SGD does not have an in-built mechanism to produce (theoretically) exact zeros, although given a sufficiently large number of iterations, a zero floating-point representation can be obtained.
 To circumvent inefficient training times to obtain numerically zero parameters in our SGD-optimized models, we use early stopping combined with a post-thresholding step \citep[as suggested in][]{zhao2022high}, whose optimal cut-off for the reconstructed parameters is determined on the validation loss.
 Figure~\ref{fig:simulation-varsel-d1000} shows the support recovery, defined as the classification accuracy w.r.t.~informative signals, as well as the number of false positives (FP) for the models in Section~\ref{sec:experiments}, after applying thresholding to our overparametrized models.
 To disentangle the effects of the optimization transfer and the thresholding step, we also apply the same operation to the conventional lasso.
-We can make two basic observations: first, the support recovery and the FP both improve monotonically with greater factorization depth $k$.
-Secondly, we observe that the thresholding step itself also significantly boosts variable selection performance. \textbf{Low-dimensional simulation setting}\, Besides the $d>n$ setting we previously analyzed, we repeat the experiment for a low-dimensional $d<n$ setting while keeping the number of true signals constant.
+We can make two basic observations: first, support recovery, and FP both improve monotonically with increasing factorization depth $k$.
+Second, we observe that the thresholding step also significantly improves variable selection performance. \textbf{Low-dimensional simulation setting}\, Besides the $d>n$ setting we previously analyzed, we repeat the experiment for a low-dimensional $d<n$ setting while keeping the number of true signals constant.
 The magnitudes of the non-zero parameters are adjusted to the new setting using the provided definitions.
 Figure~\ref{fig:simulation-d100-full} shows the results for an identical simulation set-up as before, but in an alternative lower-dimensional setting with $d=100$ features, $s=10$ non-zero parameters, and $n=500$ samples in the training data.
-Qualitatively, the results correspond to those for the high-dimensional setting, with minor instabilities in the results for large factorization depths $k$, suggesting a trade-off between depth and stability.
+Qualitatively, the results are consistent with those for the high-dimensional setting, with minor instabilities at large factorization depths $k$, suggesting a trade-off between depth and stability.

+\textbf{Further simulations with varying ground-truth parameter}\, Complementary to the previously analyzed low- and high-dimensional settings, we further repeat all simulations by varying the structure and sparsity of the ground-truth vector $\bbeta^\ast \in \Rd$.